christophe-calmejane/Hive/README.md

 - Copy `.hive_config.sample` to `.hive_config`, then edit it for installer customization
 - Run the `setup_fresh_env.sh` script that should properly setup your working copy
 - Run the `gen_cmake.sh` script with whatever optional parameters required (run *gen_cmake.sh -h* to display the help)
+  - [Linux only] For Ubuntu users, install the `qtbase5-dev` package and make sure the major and minor version matche what Hive requires.
+The pass the following option to `gen_cmake.sh`: `-qt5dir /usr/lib/x86_64-linux-gnu/cmake/Qt5/`
 - Go into the generated output folder
 - Open the generated solution
 - Compile everything